I am the

 The views and opinions stated on my blog are mine personally.
 They do not represent any prior, current or future employer.
 The advice and statements that I make are provided as-is with no warranty or guarantee of any kind.

 If you have questions or issues with any of the code, scripts, or commands I’ve posted here or any of the subject mater please feel free post your questions on the discussions forums.
-Register (free) an account and post your question in the appropriate board by creating a new topic.
+Register for an account (it’s free) and post your question in the appropriate board by creating a new topic.

 Hopefully you didn’t just miss that statement above, please DO NOT contact me directly with questions or issues unless you are interested in retaining my services as a consultant on an hourly rate.
 You can’t image the amount of communications I get on this contact form and 95% of it should be funneled through the discussion forums where I answer EVERY post.
 Unfortunately, I will no longer respond to messages that don’t heed the guidance/warning I’ve provided above.